DIY Easter Egg Dye

 This post may contain affiliate links which won’t change your price but will share some commission.

-Learn how to make DIY Easter egg dye with this easy tutorial!
+Learn how to make homemade Easter egg dye with this easy tutorial!
 You can dye Easter eggs without food coloring using vegetable scraps, spices, and vinegar.

-Making DIY Easter egg dye is a fun activity this time of year.
+Making homemade Easter egg dye without food coloring is a fun activity this time of year.
 There are many different natural dyes you can try in your kitchen.

-To make homemade Easter egg dye, you boil water and add various vegetable scraps or spices.
+To make DIY Easter egg dye, you boil water and add various vegetable scraps or spices.
 Then add vinegar, and you have a vibrant dye to color your hard boiled eggs.

-Here are four combinations I use to make homemade egg dye:
+Here are some combinations you can use to make homemade egg dye:

 Blue: Chop ¼ head of red cabbage and boil it in 4 cups of water.
 Strain the cabbage and bring the water to room temperature, then add 2 tablespoons of vinegar.